 This is where “movies” come in.
 When I first heard about cryo-EM movies I thought the point was to see the molecules actually moving and doing their thing – that is NOT what it means!
 Instead, it means that instead of just taking a single snapshot of a particle it takes lots of them – really fast – and then it can compare different movie frames & correct for movement of the particle that occurred during the taking of the movie during the “filming”

-And speaking of film – in the old days, the images were captured on actual film that had to be developed and everything.
+Speaking of film – in the old days, the images were captured on actual film that had to be developed and everything.
 But another major innovation driving the cryo-EM revolution was direct electron capture technology – basically detectors that have lots of pixels that can measure how many electrons hit them per frame of the movies.
 Unlike in crystallography, where the highest achievable resolution is limited by the wavelength of light, since the electron waves are so much smaller, the wavelength isn’t limiting – instead it’s the pixels that provide the maximum resolution limit – the smaller the pixel, the better able to tell tiny differences in where exactly an electron hits the detector.
-So scientists are frequently trying to up the pixels – we got an upgrade last week (and I got a tour).
+So scientists are frequently trying to up the pixels.

 But, just like in crystallography, most of the time you’re limited most by the sample itself – not that it’s always the researcher’s “fault” – some molecules are just tricky to image (and it’s not their fault either – you ripped them from their natural environment, remember and now you’re complaining they’re not smiling pretty for the camera?!).